mattbuot/Project/README.md

-# Title
-Healthy food: from packaging to consumption
+# Healthy food: from packaging to consumption

 # Running our notebook
 In order to view everything, including the Folium maps, our notebook should be viewed as html.
 It is stored in docs/index.html.
 The html file should be accessed from https://mattbuot.github.io/Project/.